-With a non ending increase of global warming and greenhouse gases emissions caused by this day to day growth in industrialization the negative impacts according to studies are numerous; extinction of plant and animal species, particularly food production, Timber and fisheries are important for employment and economic activity but upon industrialization a lot of these are lost, but excessive and unsustainable use can lead to losses in the long term.
+With a non ending increase of global warming and greenhouse gases emissions caused by this day to day growth, the demerits of industrialization are numerous; extinction of plant and animal species, particularly food production, Timber and fisheries are important for employment and economic activity but upon industrialization a lot of these are lost, but excessive and unsustainable use can lead to losses in the long term.

 A country could cut its forests and deplete its aquatic life, and this would show only as a positive gain to the economy but a huge loss of capital assets.
 If the full economic importance of ecosystems were taken into consideration in decision-making, their degradation could be significantly reduced or totally reversed.
 In my home country of Nigeria, poverty is the main gain of industrialization because a lot of this people survive on their immediate ecosystem for food and sales of food and livestock as well as grazing and hunting.

-In summary, industrialization has done more harm than good to carbon balance.
+In summary, the negative impacts of industrialization has done irreversible harm to carbon balance.
 It has significantly altered ecosystems and sometime made such ecosystem slow or impossible to recover from the damage.
 This is the sad part of Industrialization we have to live with.